-- Melt the spread in a medium saucepan over a medium heat.
+Melt 1 tbsp dairy free spread in a medium saucepan over a medium heat.

-- Add the chopped onions and sauté until soft.
+Add 1 chopped onion and sauté until soft.

-- Stir in the garlic granules and the plain flour and cook for one minute.
+Stir in 1 tsp garlic granules and 1 tbsp plain flour and cook for one minute.

 Reduce the heat and simmer for 10-15 minutes.